-The Revolutionary Government of Zanzibar (RGoZ) through the Ministry of Education and Vocational Training (MoEVT) has received a credit from the World Bank (WB) towards the cost of the Zanzibar Improving Quality of Basic Education (ZIQUE) Project.
+The Revolutionary Government of Zanzibar (RGoZ) through the Ministry of Education and Vocational Training (MoEVT) has received credit from the World Bank (WB) towards the cost of Zanzibar Improving Quality of Basic Education (ZIQUE) Project.
 The Project aims to improve learning outcomes and support student progression through the learning cycle by addressing some of the most critical challenges to achieving quality basic education (primary and lower secondary) in Zanzibar.
 The ZIQUE project has four components including: (i) supporting the effective roll-out of the new curriculum in basic education; (ii) strengthening teacher effectiveness; (iii) supporting conducive learning environments; and (iv) systems strengthening and project management.

-Component three (i.e. supporting conducive learning environments) involves, among other things, the construction of new school buildings for the four schools on Unguja Island including Mtoni Kidatu Primary School, Kianga Secondary School, Jang'ombe Secondary School and Mikunguni Secondary School.
-The schools belong to the Revolutionary Government of Zanzibar, operating under MoEVT.
-At the moment, the schools embrace various building structures, facilities and services including classrooms, offices, water facilities (mainly groundwater boreholes), electricity supply services and sanitary and waste management systems.
+Component three (i.e. supporting conducive learning environments) involves the construction of new school buildings for the three schools (Miti Ulaya, Wesha primary school and Kengeja secondary school) in Pemba.
+The schools belong to the Revolutionary Government of Zanzibar, operating under MoEVT and embrace various building structures, facilities and services including classrooms, offices, water facilities (mainly groundwater boreholes), electricity supply services and sanitary and waste management systems.
 However, the existing building structures and facilities are very old, dilapidated and inadequate to meet the current demand qualitatively and quantitatively.
 These deficiencies not only threaten the welfare of the beneficiary community in terms of health, safety and security but also jeopardise the quality of education service delivery.

-It is against the above narrated status quo that MoEVT has planned to construct new and modern building structures to meet the current demand qualitatively and quantitatively.
-The scope under the current intervention is as follows:
+It is against the above narrated status quo that MoEVT has planned to construct new and modern building structures to meet the current demand qualitatively and quantitatively as follows:

-- a) The new building structure at Mtoni Kidatu primary school will be a three-storey building structure (plus basement) with a total gross area of 4245.1m.
-Key features include 42 classrooms for students, staff offices, 2 stores, 3 laboratory rooms, 1 computer room, 1 library room and 1 multipurpose hall; - b) The new building structure at Kianga secondary school will be a three-storey building with a total gross area of 6134.19m.
-Key features include 38 classrooms for students, staff offices, 2 stores, 3 laboratory rooms, 1 computer room, 1 library room and 1 multipurpose hall; - c) The new building structure at Jang'ombe secondary school will be a three-storey building with a total gross area of 6134.19m.
-Key features include 38 classrooms for students, 3 staff offices, 2 stores, 3 laboratory rooms, 1 computer room, 1 library room and 1 multipurpose hall; and - d) The new building structure at Mikunguni secondary school is a two-storey building structure with a total gross area of 5574.18m.
-Key features include 15 classrooms for students, 8 workshops, staff offices, 6 stores, 2 laboratory rooms, 1 computer room and 1 library room.
+- a) New school building at Mitiulaya Primary School is a three-storey building structure with a total gross area of 4071.051m2.
+The building encompasses 41 classrooms for students, 3 office rooms for the teachers, 1 laboratory room, 1 computer room, 1 library room and other support facilities and services; - b) New school building at Wesha Primary School is a two-storey building structure (plus basement) with a total gross area of 4245.1m2.
+The building encompasses 33 classrooms for students, 4 office rooms for the teachers, 3 laboratory rooms, 1 computer room, 1 library room and other support facilities and services; - c) New school building at Kengeja Secondary School is a two-storey building structure with a total gross area of 6134.19m2.
+The building encompasses 25 classrooms for students, 4 office rooms for the teachers, 3 laboratory rooms, 1 computer room, 1 library room and other support facilities and services.

-The construction of the proposed schools building structures is expected to result in positive and negative environmental and socio-economic impacts emanating from both planned and accidental events.
+The construction of the proposed schools is expected to result in positive and negative environmental and socio-economic impacts emanating from both planned and accidental events.
 As such, in order to ensure that the proposed intervention is done in an environmentally and socially acceptable manner, MoEVT has prepared this Environmental and Social Management Plan (ESMP) in compliance with Zanzibar requirements as well as World Bank (the financier) guidelines.